HotPocketHPE/mhguide/mhguide.md

 # Basics of Dealing Damage

-This section will tell you what you need to focus on to deal good damage, without getting into the nitty-gritty details of the damage formula itself.
+This section will tell you what you need to focus on to deal good damage, without getting into the nitty-gritty details of the full damage formula itself.

 Fundamentally, your dealt damage looks like this:

 > Damage = Raw Damage + Elemental Damage

-> Raw Damage = Player Damage * Motion Value * Hitzone
+> Raw Damage = Player Damage * Critical Distance (Gunners only) * Motion Value * Hitzone

 "Raw" damage here means non-elemental damage.
 Elemental damage will be covered shortly.